4 Money Truths I Wish I Knew In College

 Lacking financial skills made me easy prey for credit card companies who enticed students with t-shirts, backpacks, and other useless stuff that we thought was necessary at the time.

 Many schools now have offices dedicated to helping students manage their finances, so don’t feel weird if you lack money management skills.
 Start with the financial aid department to see what money management resources you can access on campus.
 Begin reading personal finance blogs and websites like CentSai.
+It is possible to save money while you are in college if you seek out resources!

 Holidays Cost Money